bcgsc/straglr/README.md

 `--use_unpaired_clips`: include examination of unpaired clipped alignments in genome scan to detect expansion beyond read size (Default:NOT used)

-`--min_support`: minimum number of suppport reads for an expansion to be captured in genome-scan (Default:2)
+`--min_support`: minimum number of support reads for an expansion to be captured in genome-scan (Default:2)

 `--min_ins_size`: minimum increase in size (relative to the reference genome) for an expansion to be captured in genome-scan (Default:100)